dominodatalab/AutoML_Extension/automl-service/README.md

 ### Integration tests

-The integration test suite (**44 tests**) runs against a live FastAPI service to validate the full lifecycle: profiling, training, metrics, model registration, and deployment.
+The integration test suite (**35 tests**) runs against a live FastAPI service to validate the full lifecycle: profiling, training, metrics, and deployment.
 Tests run as a Domino Job; fixtures start the service as a subprocess and hit it over HTTP.

 #### Running integration tests